Wondering which Bonaventure Cemetery tours are best — or if you should even tour it at all?

 Ana G. (via my Savannah First-Timer’s Guide private Facebook Group)

 Reservations Required!
-Book your Bonaventure Cemetery tour with Bonaventure Don here
+Book your tour with Bonaventure Don here

-The owner of Bonaventure Dash, Tim Rowell, has lived in Savannah his entire life.
+The guide/owner, Tim Rowell, has lived in Savannah his entire life.

 In fact, he’s a sixth generation Savannahian — which is something few can claim.
 (Savannah is a surprisingly transient city; people come and go, but few put down long-term roots.)

-He’ll tell you all about the local legends who are buried in the cemetery, and you’ll receive a mini Savannah history lesson from a trained historian!
+Tim is a trained historian, and he’ll tell you all about the local legends who are buried in the cemetery.

-One of the biggest perks of his tour is that Tim will pick you up at your hotel and provide round-trip, air-conditioned transportation (a huge plus during Savannah’s sweltering summer heat!) to Bonaventure and back.
+One of the biggest perks of his tour is that he picks you up at your hotel and provides round-trip, air-conditioned transportation to the cemetery and back — that way you won’t have to rely on Uber or Lyft.

 His is a one-man show, so he keeps the tours small.
-That means you get a highly personalized experience.
+That means you’ll get a highly personalized experience.

 Bonaventure Dash Tour Details